AriFordsham/GHCWiki/commentary/rts/storage/gc/immix.md

 # To do

-- Make it faster than the default GC
+- Make it faster and use less memory than the default GC for all benchmarks
 - Correct "Allocate in lines in minor GCs"
 - Implement and bechmark "Remove partial lists"